 Domain reputation is a score (also known as sender score) that’s assigned to your domain based on multiple factors, like how old if your domain is, your past sending history and much more.

-Domain in blacklist
+Domain in blocklist

 Negative user behaviour